hikari-py/hikari/docs/guide/oauth2.md

 Save your changes thus far by clicking the green `Save Changes` button at the bottom of the page.

+If you already have your `Python` environment set up (`hikari` installed, IDE installed) skip to [Program](program/index.md).

-Now that our OAuth2 application as been created, proceed to setting up the [[Environment]](environment.md).
+Now that our OAuth2 application as been created, proceed to setting up the [Environment](environment/index.md).